-Overall, the Group has remained profitable at the underlying EBITDA Customer relationships identified as separable intangible assets in level, for the first four months of the 2024 financial year.
-While the the context of business combinations are capitalised at their fair Group is behind budget post year-end due to operational reasons. value at the date of acquisition.
-They are fully amortised over their management have taken positive action to ensure the Group is on estimated useful lives which is generally three to fifteen years track to meet its covenants.
+Overall, the Group has remained profitable at the underlying EBITDA level, for the first four months of the 2024 financial year.
+While the Group is behind budget post year-end due to operational reasons, management have taken positive action to ensure the Group is on track to meet its covenants.